jawah/charset_normalizer/README.md

 ## 😇 Why

-When I started using Chardet, I noticed that it was unreliable nowadays and also it's unmaintained, and most likely will never be.
+When I started using Chardet, I noticed that it was not suited to my expectations, and I wanted to propose a reliable alternative using a completely different method.
+Also!
+I never back down on a good challenge !

 I **don't care** about the **originating charset** encoding, because **two different tables** can produce **two identical files.**